lsst-dm/dmtn-027/index.rst

 12. Update `confluence package history`_ page
 13. Get reviewed
 14. Post on Community and Slack
+15. Merge to master and move packages on github

 We will go through them one at a time in detail below.